swiftlang/sourcekit-lsp/Documentation/Jump to Definition.md

    server-side via `editor.find_usr`).
 2. **Content retrieval** — the client fetches the generated interface via `workspace/getReferenceDocument` to display its content.
-The client scrolls to `range` from the definition response — `symbolPosition` is not used here since the position is already known from step 1.
+The client scrolls to `range` from the definition response.
 3. **Open notification** — once the client opens the tab it sends `textDocument/didOpen` with the interface content (already fetched in step 2) as `text`, `languageId` set to `"swift"`, and `version`